EbookFoundation/free-programming-books/CONTRIBUTING.md

 - make sure a book is free.
 Double-check if needed.
 - insert your links in alphabetical order.
 If you see a misplaced link, please reorder it and submit a PR
 - use the link with the most authoritative source (meaning author's website is better than editor's website is better than third party website)
-    + no file hosting services (this includes Dropbox and Google Drive links)
+    + no file hosting services (this includes (but is not limited to) Dropbox and Google Drive links)
 - always prefer a `https` link over a `http` one -- as long as they are on the same domain and serve the same content
 - on root domains, strip the trailing slash: `http://example.com` instead of `http://example.com/`
 - always prefer the shortest link: `http://example.com/dir/` is better than `http://example.com/dir/index.html`